 There are various methods to keep virtual employees engaged.
 For example, you can invest time and/or money in virtual team building activities to help improve relationships with coworkers.
 Those relationships have a strong correlation with virtual employee engagement.
 You can also provide recognition through verbal and written praise, and financial compensation.

-What are employee engagement activities?
+What are virtual employee engagement activities?

 How do you make virtual team meetings fun?

 A simple rule of thumb to make virtual team meetings fun is to allocate 20% of the time to fun engagement activities and connection opportunities.
 For example, in virtual meeting scheduled for 60 minutes, you would allocate about 12 minutes to fun.
 During this time you an do virtual team building icebreaker questions, play quick online team games and more.

 How do I make my employees feel connected?

 The key to help make employees feel connected is to give them time and space to be people.
 Your people want to work for you, and want to do work projects; they also want to hang out, make friends and get to know people.
 Create space for personal relationships at work and you will see a measurable increase in employee engagement.